pvraab/MongoScraper/README.md

 ```

 - This code connects mongoose to your remote mLab MongoDB database when deployed on Heroku, but otherwise will connect to the local mongoHeadlines database on the local computer instance.

-- ## Instructions

-  - Create an app that accomplishes the following:
-    1. Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
-Each scraped article should be saved to your application database.
-At a minimum, the app should scrape and display the following information for each article:
-       - Headline - the title of the article
-       - Summary - a short summary of the article
-       - URL - the url to the original article
-       - Feel free to add more content to your database (photos, bylines, and so on).
-    2. Users should also be able to leave comments on the articles displayed and revisit them later.
-The comments should be saved to the database as well and associated with their articles.
-Users should also be able to delete comments left on articles.
-All stored comments should be visible to every user.
-  - Beyond these requirements, be creative and have fun with this!

-  ### Tips

-  - Go back to Saturday's activities if you need a refresher on how to partner one model with another.
 - Whenever you scrape a site for stories, make sure an article isn't already represented in your database before saving it; Do not save any duplicate entries.
 - Don't just clear out your database and populate it with scraped articles whenever a user accesses your site.
 - If your app deletes stories every time someone visits, your users won't be able to see any comments except the ones that they post.

 #### MongoDB Database Setup

 - Database called `mongoHeadlines`.
 - Use a Articles collection with documents with these fields:
   - **_id**: an auto created field serves as the primary key.
-  - **burgerName**: a string.
+  - **title**: a string.
-  - **isDevoured**: a boolean.
+  - **link**: a string.
 - Use a Notes collection with documents with these fields:
   - **_id**: an auto created field serves as the primary key.
-  - **burgerName**: a string.
+  - **body**: a string.
-  - **isDevoured**: a boolean.

-#### Application Design

-- A `config.json` file inside `config` directory specifies the database connection parameters.
-- The db directory contains a schema.sql to create the database and a seeds.sql file to put data in the tables.
-- The models directory contains the JS files to define the database tables using sequelize.
-- The public directory is the static directory to define the CSS and JS for use by the Handlebars views and layouts.
-- The routes directories contain the JS files defining the API and HTML routes for the app.
-- The views directory contains the Handlebars views and layouts for the app.
-- server.js is the main node.js code for the app.
-Uses Express to define the server.

 ------